|

 Driving Directions from New York City

 From NYC take the George Washington Bridge to the Palisades Interstate Parkway (going north).
 Exit the Parkway at Exit 13 and make a right onto Route 202 West (Haverstraw Road).
 Take Route 202 West for about 2.75 miles and make a sharp right to proceed to the Town of Ramapo Equestrian Center.
 Drive about 0.25 miles on this road (and over the single lane bridge) until you get to the Equestrian Center.
-To the left of the main buildings is a hitching post / parking area with a sign saying "Hikers trailhead parking".
 Park here (GPS: N: 41.17484, W: 74.08539).
 The turn-off for the Equestrian Center will come after you have passed the intersection with Route 306 (Monsey Ladentown Road) and before Wilder Road.

 Driving distance is about 36+ miles from the Upper West Side of NYC and the total driving time is estimated at about 45 minutes without traffic.